fugu-chop/sinatra_cms/README.md

 If we combine this value with `'..'` in the call to `expand_path`, we get the absolute path name of the directory where our program lives.
 For instance, if `myprog.rb` is in the `/Users/me/project` directory, then the method call returns `/Users/me/project`.
 This value lets us access other files in our project directory __without__ having to use _relative_ path names.

 ### Challenges
+This was my first experience writing such a comprehensive series of tests for a larger application.
+Getting good coverage was pretty tough, as I'm having to think through all of the edge cases and the exact series of user steps when interfacing with the application.

+It was also slightly challenging working with a bunch of gems I haven't had experience with, while simultaneously learning about the concepts behind - gems like `bcrypt`, `redcarpet`, as well as the `File` module which I haven't really had experience with - just understanding the objects being returned and how to interface with them in an intelligent way was challenging.